-6 Uncommon Steps to Quit Smoking & 8 Ways to Stay Smoke-Free
+6 Uncommon Steps to Quit Smoking and 8 Ways to Stay Smoke-Free

 I finally came to the realization that I needed to quit in a way that was designed for me and my specific needs.
 In this article, I will share what worked for me—and maybe you can use some of these ideas when creating your own plan.
 Just the fact that you are reading this article shows that you are well on your way to being smoke-free; it's just a matter of sorting out the puzzle.

 6 Steps Before I Quit

 Step #1 - I Cleaned My Mind (Instead of My Environment)

 Most smoking cessation websites or groups tell you to clean your house, get rid of your cigarettes and smoking paraphernalia before you quit.
 I didn’t follow this criterion because in the past it didn’t work for me.
 If I broke down and all my cigarettes were in the trash, I would just go down to the store and buy a new pack; real simple.
 I knew I needed something more, I needed to figure why I even smoked to begin with.